TechpriestEnginseer/Community-Patch-Events-Development/Hokath Events/UniqueEvents/readme.txt

 Forest Economy - req x forest & indust., unhappy, forest +prod+sci, lmill +gold.
 Socialism - req ideology & min nat pop, no poverty unhappy, -2g on village -4g on town

-Sweden naturally has major bonuses to warfare, with a small economy boost in the skola.
-Sweden receive their tundra start again, as I feel this gives you a prime military location (without flanks), to compensate the economic drawbacks, the first choice boosts tiles only found at the poles.
-Choices seek to mirror the natural bonuses, with help with war early, transitioning to economic boosts later on.
-Socilism is quite radical in this iteration.

 --France----------To All Talents-----------------------------
 Gaul - req lose money, forges give tourism and gold, 1 jewelry Salon - req min nat pop, gardens gain sci and %culture Revolution - req ind era & lose money, anarchy and lose pop, free policy Art - req modern era, req hermitage, artist guilds gain culture and tourism Cuisine - req atomic era, cost gold, farms give +gold and culture, agri +gold

-France naturally has bonuses to warfare and culture.
-The Chateau is the coolest UI imho, as it synergises perfectly with that.
-I wanted to get some more of that Louis XIV swag, so these choices aim to boost culture&tourism throughout the game (so hotels are less of the off/on switch for France), and of course the French Revolution must be in there.
-Common agricultural policy it up in the atomic era to go culture-mad.
-Hon hon.
-La baguette.

 --Korea----------A Pinfeather Thrust-----------------------------
 changdeokgung & celdon pottery - cost gold, req chivalry, palace % culture gold science modifiers + porcelain